ellakoa/postcard-poem/content/posts/captured-in-a-frame.md

 description: Getting up and about before the sun takes a bit of effort as we get older, but as soon as we are on the water in our little boat, everything melts away, and we just are present in the moment.
-This particular morning, the mists danced around us as we made our way to Wroxham, stopping just beyond Wroxham railway bridge for our breakfast.
+This particular morning, the mists danced around us as we made our way to Wroxham.
+We stopped just beyond Wroxham railway bridge for our breakfast.
 Idyllic.
-collection: aa
+collection: ""
 aspect: landscape
 image: /img/catured-in-a-frame-main-1-.jpg
 metaImage: /img/beyond-pebbles-face-kingsdo.jpg